zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installation-with-manifests.md

     kubectl apply -f common/crds/k8s.nginx.org_policies.yaml
     ```

-2. If you would like to use the TCP and UDP load balancing features of, create a custom resource definition for the [GlobalConfiguration](/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource) resource:
+2. If you would like to use the TCP and UDP load balancing features, create a custom resource definition for the [GlobalConfiguration](/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource) resource:

     ```console
     kubectl apply -f common/crds/k8s.nginx.org_globalconfigurations.yaml